Things to do in Seattle

 Save it for a rainy day

-Seattle is a high-tech hub in a spectacular setting, surrounded by snow-capped volcanoes, forested islands, and wave-lapped beaches.
+Seattle is a high-tech hub in a spectacular setting surrounded by snow-capped volcanoes, forested islands, and the wave-lapped beaches of Puget Sound.
 It’s also Washington State’s undisputed cultural capital, with a vibrant art scene and cosmopolitan dining that draw creative transplants from around the globe.
-Whether strolling Pike Place Market, sipping coffee at the Original Starbucks, gliding up the Space Needle, or taking a day trip to Mt.
-Rainier National Park, the best things to do in Seattle are yours to discover.
+Whether strolling Pike Place Market, sipping coffee at the Original Starbucks, gliding up the Space Needle, or taking a day trip to Mount Rainier National Park, the best things to do in Seattle are yours to discover.

 Top 15 attractions in Seattle